 Another land-based option is the staked turbidity barrier.
 A staked turbidity barrier is similar to the silt fence except it is impermeable.
 The runoff is directed completely away from the stream.
 This will only work if you have a designated location to send your contaminated water.

 See more information on the Staked Turbidity Barrier.

 Water-Based Silt Screen

 The water-based silt screen, called a turbidity curtain, is placed in the water to control suspended particles in the water and prevent them from spreading.
 Any contaminants from your project would settle and stay in the designated area.

 For more information about the two types of silt screens, visit our Silt Screen for Erosion Control page.

 Natural Filtration with Coir

 The type of erosion prevention method that's best for your project will be determined by the specifics of your work area and building requirements.
-Coir blocks can also be used to help build a retaining wall, and its natural fibers allow vegetation to take root.
+Coir logs can also be used to help build a retaining wall, and its natural fibers allow vegetation to take root.

 Check out our different coir products:

 To read more about coir, visit our Top 6 Uses for Coir Erosion Control Supplies blog post.